Data-Driven Storytelling

 Here are some additional reasons to use data-driven storytelling as a communication tool:

-So, not only that your organization should invest in BI and embedded analytics tools that empower data-driven decisions and bring real-time, interactive data visualizations, but it should also invest in data storytellers.
+So, not only should your organization invest in BI and embedded analytics tools that empower data-driven decisions and bring real-time, interactive data visualizations, but it should also invest in data storytellers.

 How Does Storyboarding Help in Data Storytelling